bariatric surgery for sleep apnea

 Insomnia and daytime fatigue don’t always resolve simply because apnea resolves.
 There’s often an adjustment period as the body rebuilds normal sleep architecture after years of fragmented rest.
 Most patients report meaningful improvement in energy levels within three to six months post-surgery, as weight loss and sleep quality compound together.

-What Bariatric Surgery Actually Does to Sleep Apnea
+What Weight Loss Surgery Actually Does to Your Sleep Apnea

 The mechanism here is more direct than most people realize.
 It’s not about improving cardiovascular fitness over time or some downstream hormonal effect.
 When patients lose a significant percentage of their body weight after surgery, the fat deposits compressing the airway physically shrink.
 The throat structure changes.
 Airway resistance drops.
 And for many patients, those apnea events simply stop.